freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/algorithms/implement-binary-search-method.md

 # --description--

-Binary search is an **O(log(n))** efficient algorithm for searching a sorted array to find an element.
+Binary search is an **O(log(n))** efficiency algorithm for searching a sorted array to find an element.
 It operates using the following steps:

 1. Find the middle `value` of a sorted array.
 If `value == target` return (found it!).
 1. If middle `value < target`, search right half of array in next compare.